Crate training is essential. Using a crate helps provide a puppy/dog with its own private safe place.

 - Slowly increase the time you are away from your dog by a minute at a time.
-Once your dog is happy waiting for you to return after a few minutes we can move onto the last stage in crate training.
+Once your dog is happy waiting for you to return after a few minutes you can move onto the last stage in crate training

 - Before you leave your dog in the crate overnight or to go to work, you need to get them used to triggers.
 These are things like closing doors, turning lights off, putting coats on and picking up keys.
 Practice doing these things whilst your dog is in the crate for a few days before doing it for real.

 Make sure puppy/dog is quiet before opening the crate.
-Start by opening the door just before puppy finishes the food and slowly extending the time after feeding.
+Start by opening the door just before your puppy finishes their food and slowly extend the time after feeding.

 Make sure the dog is quiet before opening the crate so it does not learn that barking or whining is what makes the crate door open.